Xochitl Torres Small: 2020 election

 Herrell ran again in 2020.
 During a debate in the campaign, she claimed to be "unashamedly pro-God, pro-life, pro-gun, pro-business and pro-family", while Torres Small touted her votes on oil and gas that bucked the Democratic Party's positions.
 OpenSecrets reports that Torres Small outspent Herrell by over $5 million.

 Republicans targeted the seat as a pickup opportunity.
-Despite polling showing a dead heat, Herrell won by over 7%.
+Despite polling showing a dead heat, Herrell won 54% to 46%.

 U.S. Department of Agriculture

 On June 18, 2021, it was announced that President Joe Biden would nominate Torres Small as Under Secretary for Rural Development at the United States Department of Agriculture.
 She was confirmed by voice vote on October 7, 2021.

-On February 15, 2023, President Biden announced his intent to nominate Torres Small for United States deputy secretary of agriculture.
+On February 15, 2023, President Biden announced his intent to nominate Torres Small for United States deputy secretary of agriculture, and following a nomination hearing on May 10, she was confirmed on July 11 in a 84–8 vote.
+She was sworn into office on July 17, 2023.

 Electoral history

 Personal life

 In 2016, Torres Small's husband, Nathan Small, was elected to the New Mexico House of Representatives, representing the 36th district.
 He ran for reelection in 2018, winning with 59.9% of the vote.
 She is a Lutheran.